Photoshop CS, by Cory Arcangel

 Through artmaking, readings, lectures, demonstrations, discussions, critiques, writing, and viewing art, students will explore contemporary, experimental uses of digital media.
 Class time consists of hands-on demonstrations in software and techniques, balanced with presentations of artist examples and discussions.
 Students will spend some time in class discussing and developing their creative projects, but will be expected to produce most of their assigned art projects outside of class.

 Students will learn and apply digital tools in the production of artistic works, not works of commercial art.
-Readings and discussions will be grounded in contemporary art practice, especially art concerned with technology and its effects on people, society, and the world.
+Lectures and discussions will be grounded in contemporary art practice, especially art concerned with technology and its effects on people, society, and the world.
 Students will work independently throughout the semester, producing four major project works as well as numerous smaller “sketch” assignments both in and out of class.
-As a studio art class meeting 6 hours weekly for 3 credit hours, much of the class time will be devoted to developing technical skills and improving craft.
-Some of this class time will be devoted to in-studio work on assignments, but students should still expect to devote at least 6 hours outside of class to outside work.

 ASSIGNMENTS

-Art 3000 consists of four (4) major projects, each resulting in images, created in Photoshop, Illustrator, and/or InDesign.
-Each will respond to a specific project prospectus, and focus on developing certain skills in the software while engaging with aesthetic and conceptual issues.
-To support these projects, a number of daily assignments, both in-class and as homework, will focus on mastering artistic skills.
-In addition, each student will research the work of an individual artist and present this information to the class.
+Art 3000 consists of four (4) major projects, each resulting in images, created in Photoshop, Illustrator, and various other image-creation tools, such as Adobe Firefly, Google Gemini, or Copilot.
+Each project will provide opportunities for developing certain skills in the software while also engaging with aesthetic and conceptual issues.
+To support these projects, a number of assignments, both in-class and as homework, will focus on mastering artistic skills.

 GRADE SCALE